amark-lab/kyvos-plugins/README.md

-# Kyvos Cowork Plugins
+# Kyvos Plugins - Marketplace

-Official marketplace for Kyvos-enhanced Claude Cowork plugins.
+Official marketplace for Kyvos-enhanced plugins.

 ## What's Included

-This marketplace contains the **kyvos-cowork-plugin** - a data analysis plugin customized for Kyvos analytics platforms with:
+This marketplace contains the **kyvos** - a data analysis plugin customized for Kyvos analytics platforms with:

 - SQL query generation from natural language
 - Semantic model integration